 Introduction from Brian O’Sullivan

-There’s a new wave of Irish/Celtic authors out there, writers ready to draw on their cultural heritage to create a rich and compelling portfolio of new works.
+There’s a new wave of Gaelic/Celtic authors out there, writers ready to draw on their cultural heritage to create a rich and compelling portfolio of new works.
 We’re hoping this competition is going to help kindle that process!

 $500 and story published in Irish Imbas Celtic Mythology Collection